shasheeshrane/melanoma_detection/README.md

 ####  Our best sincere efforts were put in this assignment.

-NOTE : I have uploaded the Final file before 11:00 pm , 20thJuly2022
+NOTE : I have uploaded the Final file before 11:30 pm , 20thJuly2022, I had to execute finally before submission.

 #### Thanking you,